Pwojcik2/QA_Wolf_Take_Home/README.md

 1. Install node modules by running `npm i`.

-2. You can run your script with the `node index.js` command.
+2. You can run the script with the `node index.js` command.